rohand2290/gopass/README.md

 ```
 go build
 ```
-and an executable `gopass` should be in the project directory
+and an executable `gopass` should be in the project directory.